orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/01-Create Pool.md

 # Creating Liquidity Pools on Orca

 Creating liquidity pools on Orca is an essential step for launching your token and enabling trading.
-In this guide, we'll explore two types of liquidity pools available in the Orca ecosystem - **Splash Pools** and **Concentrated Liquidity Pools** - and help you understand how to create them, their differences, and which one best suits your needs.
+In this guide, we'll explore two types of liquidity pools available in the Orca ecosystem, **Splash Pools** and **Concentrated Liquidity Pools**, and help you understand how to create them, their differences, and which one best suits your needs.

 ## 1. Introduction to Pool Types